ganhj99/queueit-bot/README.md

 # Queue-it Session Generator Bot
-A browser-based automation solution that helps secured front line queue for sites that uses Queue-it Virtual Queue.
+A request-based automation solution that helps secured front line queue for sites that uses Queue-it Virtual Queue.

 ## What is Queue-it?
 Queue-it is a service that allows you to create a queue for your website.
 This queue is used to prevent your website from being overloaded by too many users at once.